pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 #### Hello Color World

-To show you can draw Words in Color, try
+You can draw Words in Color.
+Like here is Bright Green Text on Dark Black

     Relaunch
     PenUp  SetXY -120 120  PenDown
-    SetPenColor "FF0000"
+    SetPenColor "00FF00"
     SetPenHighlight "000000"
     Right 90
     Label "                       "